temporalio/documentation/docs/node/workflows.md

 Scopes are created using the [`CancellationScope`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope) constructor, or one of 3 static helpers:

-- [`cancellable(fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#cancellable-1) : children are automatically cancelled when their containing scope is cancelled.
+- [`cancellable(fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#cancellable-1): children are automatically cancelled when their containing scope is cancelled.
   - Equivalent to `new CancellationScope().run(fn)`.
 - [`nonCancellable(fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#noncancellable): prevents cancellation from propagating to children.
   - Equivalent to `new CancellationScope({ cancellable: false }).run(fn)`.
-- [`withTimeout(timeoutMs, fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout): If timeout triggers before `fn` resolves the scope will be cancelled, triggering cancellation of enclosed operations, such as activities and timers.
+- [`withTimeout(timeoutMs, fn)`](https://nodejs.temporal.io/api/classes/workflow.cancellationscope#withtimeout): if timeout triggers before `fn` resolves the scope will be cancelled, triggering cancellation of enclosed operations, such as activities and timers.
   - Equivalent to `new CancellationScope({ cancellable: true, timeout: timeoutMs }).run(fn)`.

 Cancellation propagates from outer scopes to inner ones and is handled by catching `CancelledError`s thrown by cancellable operations (see below).

-Scopes all return native JS Promises, so you can use all the familiar Promise APIs like `Promise.all` and `Promise.race` to model your async logic.
+`CancellationScope.run()` and the static helpers mentioned above all return native JS Promises, so you can use the familiar Promise APIs like `Promise.all` and `Promise.race` to model your async logic.
 Other APIs you can use:

 - `CancellationScope.current()`: get the current scope
 - `scope.cancel()`: cancel all operations inside a `scope`
-- `scope.run()`: run an async function within a `scope`
+- `scope.run(fn)`: run an async function within a `scope`, returns the result of `fn`
 - `scope.cancelRequested`: a promise that resolves when a scope cancellation is requested, e.g when Workflow code calls `cancel()` or the entire Workflow is cancelled by an external client.

 When a `CancellationScope` is cancelled, it propagates cancellation to any child scopes and any cancellable operations created within it, such as: